-- Community Goals and Objectives - Highway Element of the CTP/MTP - Transit Element of the CTP/MTP - Bicycle and Pedestrian Element of CTP/MTP - Airport/Air Travel Element of CTP/MTP - Collector Street Element of CTP/MTP - · Rail, Waterway, or other Mode of the CTP/MTP - Assist NCDOT TPB as needed with follow up or clarifications about travel patterns. - Establish regional goals, objectives, and policies. - •Work with stakeholders, NCDOT, etc to develop system plans, MTP/CTP updates. - Work with NCDOT PTD to update 5-year capital plans (as needed) for MPO transit providers in the region and assist providers with any changes in federal or state funding programs. - Coordinate Bike/Ped projects.
+- · Community Goals and Objectives - Highway Element of the CTP/MTP - Transit Element of the CTP/MTP - Bicycle and Pedestrian Element of CTP/MTP - Airport/Air Travel Element of CTP/MTP - Collector Street Element of CTP/MTP - · Rail, Waterway, or other Mode of the CTP/MTP - · Assist NCDOT TPB as needed with follow up or clarifications about travel patterns. - Establish regional goals, objectives, and policies. - •Work with stakeholders, NCDOT, etc to develop system plans, MTP/CTP updates. - Work with NCDOT PTD to update 5-year capital plans (as needed) for MPO transit providers in the region and assist providers with any changes in federal or state funding programs. - Funds in this task are also to reimburse Pitt County Staff for their work in development of the MPO's CTP - Coordinate Bike/Ped projects.
 LPA staff will also provide coordination with "Safe Route to Schools" programs.
 Coordinate with Greenville Bicycle and Pedestrian Commission, sub-committees and other community organizations interested in non-motorized travel, develop agendas and presentations, respond to commission and community requests, research best practices for related policies, and perform related work.
 Coordinate updates and/or implementation of the bicycle/pedestrian/greenway master plan. - Coordinate with the Pitt-Greenville Airport and Federal Aviation Administration on future airport needs and travel patterns; incorporate connections for passenger and freight needs coming to/leaving the airport into the MTP update. - Mapping in support of TIP, Merger, Long Range Planning, Prioritization, and Complete Streets Subcommittee including project packet maps detailing existing and future land use, zoning, EJ demographics, planning context, and natural environment. - Coordinate with private rail companies and ports in the region and potential projects where NCDOT/GUAMPO can facilitate cooperation.